How to reduce acne: 16 tips

 When it comes to mild or moderate acne, the right combination of skincare products and good habits can often get your breakouts under control.

-For more severe acne, it’s best to talk with a dermatologist about prescription acne treatments, such as retinoids and/or antibiotics.
+For more severe acne, it’s best to talk with a dermatology provider about prescription acne treatments, such as retinoids and/or antibiotics.

 Our guide to acne types, causes and treatments goes into more detail about how and why acne develops, as well as the steps that you can take to stop acne breakouts once and for all.